Last Updated on March 8, 2021 by

 When purchasing a pool pump, ensure that you get the correct size.
 A home pool requires 1HP (one horsepower) pump or smaller.
 If the figure is higher than one, you can consider buying a better pump.
 A bigger pool pump works efficiently in cleaning through filters.
 A modern-day pump has variable speeds that allow you to adjust the flow rate without consuming much energy.

-Ensure that your pool pump does not run all the time as this might cause wear and tear, although it will keep it in pristine conditions.
-Running your pump for 24-hours will also lead to excessive bills, which will make it costly to maintain.
+Ensure that your pool pump does not run all the time as this might cause wear and tear, although it will keep it in pristine condition.
+Running your pump for 24 hours will also lead to excessive bills, which will make it costly to maintain.

 How Many Hours A Day Should Your Pool Pump Run?